top of page

 We also need:

-- Find a financial sponsor to pay Anita's salary.
-She doesn't just work with Poco a Poco, and is essential to other organizations a well,
+- To find a financial sponsor to pay Anita's salary.
+She doesn't just work with Poco a Poco, she is essential to other organizations a well,

 so they can provide help.
-But they all need lists completed, information that Anita and her team have to collect.
+But they all need detailed information on people receiving help that Anita and her team have to collect.

 - Financial support to keep our truck running and getting it serviced.
 Our truck (thanks to